Top Stories

 Sex research appears to indicate that many women orgasm both alone and with a lover.
 But all of this research is flawed because there...

-Differences between male and female responsiveness
+Similarities between male and female responsiveness

 Sign in